-22. Repayment Request - Collection of evidence
+21. Repayment Request - Collection of evidence

 - a.
 Upon receipt of a duly completed online Deposit repayment submission notifying us of a Dispute, we will write to both the Landlord and the Tenant, inviting both Parties to submit their evidence in relation to the Dispute.
 The Landlord and Tenant must ensure that we are in receipt of their evidence within 14 Calendar Days of our invitation being issued; failure to do so could result in the Deposit being paid to the other Party contrary to the Landlord's or Tenant's intentions. - b.
-If the Landlord or Tenant does not wish to submit any supporting evidence in support of their claim, the Landlord or Tenant must notify us via their online account or in writing by post to confirm this.
-We can't accept notification by email.
-This must be completed within the 14 Calendar Days of our invitation being issued. - c.
-If, within 14 Calendar Days of the invitation being issued by us, the Landlord or Tenant fails to submit any evidence, or in the alternative confirm via their online account or by post that they have no supporting evidence to submit, we may release the disputed amount to the other Party within 10 Calendar Days of the deadline for the Parties' response. - d.
-In the event that neither Party complies with the requirement of section c above, we will repay any disputed sum to the Tenant. - e.
-When submitting evidence through their online account, Parties can upload files of the following types: Documents: .doc, .docx, .txt, .rtf, .pdf, .xls, .xlsx, .csv; Images: .jpg, .png, .gif; Videos: .asf, .wmv, .avi, .mpg, .mov, .mp4. - f.
-The maximum size for a single submission upload is 40MB, however multiple submissions are allowed via an online account. - g.
-The Parties should check all evidence files for viruses before uploading them to their online account.
-If we find a virus in any of the files a Party has uploaded to its online account, we may delete all files uploaded by that Party as a security precaution immediately.
-We will notify the Party if this happens and ask them to upload their evidence again, without viruses.
-We will not be responsible or liable to the Parties for any consequences of the deletion of such files. - h.
-Parties will not be able to view any evidence files uploaded to the online account of their opposing Party. - i.
-The Parties are solely responsible for the content of evidence uploaded to their online accounts.
-Parties must ensure that no illegal or offensive or inappropriate images are included in any evidence submitted. - j.
-We reserve the right to delete immediately any evidence from the parties' online accounts which we deem to be inappropriate, offensive or illegal in our sole discretion.
-We reserve the right to exclude such evidence from Adjudication. - k.
-The Parties should notify us immediately if they identify any offensive or illegal or inappropriate material or images uploaded to their online accounts. - I. The Parties are required to obtain the consent of any third party whose personal data may be is submitted to us as evidence for the purposes of the Adjudication. - m.
-Once the deadline date has passed, the Parties will not be able to upload any evidence via their online account.
+If the Landlord or Tenant does not wish to submit any additional evidence in support of their claim, the Landlord or Tenant must notify us in writing confirming that they will not be submitting any additional evidence, within the 14 Calendar Days of our invitation being issued. - c.
+If, within 14 Calendar Days of the invitation being issued by us, the Landlord or Tenant fails to submit any evidence, or in the alternative confirm in writing that they have no additional evidence to submit, we will release the disputed amount to the other Party within 10 Calendar Days of the deadline for the Parties' response. - d.
+In the event that neither Party complies with the requirement of section c above, we will repay any disputed sum to the Tenant.

-23. Dispute Evidence - the details
+22. Dispute Evidence - the details

 - a.
-The Landlord's evidence should include, but is not limited to the following: - a statement of the precise issues which are in Dispute and the reasons for the amount of any Deposit claimed; - ii. the signed check-in inventory and schedule of condition; - iii. vacating instructions; - iv. the signed check-out inventory and schedule of condition; - v. a signed and legally-compliant written Tenancy Agreement; - a schedule of the cost of any works sought to be deducted from the Deposit together with estimates, invoices and receipts (produced by an independent or third party) and photographs if available; - vii. a statement of the rent account, if relevant; - viii. if housing benefit has been paid, a letter from the Housing Benefit Department stating when it will stop, or that it has stopped; - ix. any other relevant information including photographs, DVDs, correspondence or receipts; and
+The Landlord's evidence should include, but is not limited to the following: - a statement of the precise issues which are in Dispute and the reasons for the amount of any Deposit claimed; - ii. the signed check-in inventory and schedule of condition; - iii. vacating instructions; - iv. the signed check-out inventory and schedule of condition; - v. a signed and legally-compliant written Tenancy Agreement; - a schedule of the cost of any works sought to be deducted from the Deposit together with estimates, invoices and receipts (produced by an independent or third party) and photographs if available; - vii. a statement of the rent account, if relevant; - viii. if housing benefit has been paid, a letter from the Housing Benefit Department stating when it will stop, or that it has stopped; - ix. any other relevant information including photographs, DVDs, correspondence or receipts; and - x. confirmation that they have contacted the Tenant and provide a copy of any correspondence between them, or details of their discussions. - b.
+The Tenant's evidence should include, but is not limited to the following: - the reasons why the Tenant denies that the Landlord is entitled to the disputed amount; and - any other relevant information including photographs, DVDs, correspondence or receipts.

-- confirmation that they have contacted the Tenant and provide a copy of any correspondence between them, or details of their discussions. - b.
-The Tenant's evidence should include, but is not limited to the following: - the reasons why the Tenant denies that the Landlord is entitled to the disputed amount; and - any other relevant information including photographs, DVDs, correspondence or receipts. - c.
-Any photographs or digital evidence should be signed or a statement should be attached signed by the Party providing them and showing the date on which they - d.
+- c.
+Any photographs or digital evidence should be signed or a statement should be attached signed by the Party providing them and showing the date on which they were taken. - d.
 If either Party cannot provide any of the above evidence, they should explain to us why they are unable to do so.
-We will then exercise our discretion to decide whether to allow the Dispute to proceed to Adjudication. - e.
-The Nominated Tenant must complete the Tenant's evidence on behalf of all Joint Tenants named on the Tenancy Agreement. - f.
+We will then exercise our discretion to decide whether to allow the Dispute to proceed to Adjudication. - The Nominated Tenant must complete the Tenant's evidence on behalf of all Joint Tenants named on the Tenancy Agreement. - f.
 Following receipt of each Party's evidence, we may request extra information or clarification. - g.
 It is the Landlord's sole responsibility to send us a signed, valid Tenancy Agreement before we pass the case to the Adjudicator.
 If we do not receive a copy of the Tenancy Agreement, we will still pass the Dispute papers to the Adjudicator.
-Claims from Landlords who do not provide a valid Tenancy Agreement are likely
+Claims from Landlords who do not provide a valid Tenancy Agreement are likely to fail.

-24. The Adjudication
+23. The Adjudication